WMPH: History

-On June 11, 2010, WMPH went "silent" while a new manager was sought.
-During this transition period, the school district decided to refurbish the studios with a new look and brand new equipment.
+On June 11, 2010, WMPH went 'dark' while a new manager was sought.
+During this transition period, the school district decided to refurbish the studios with a new look and brand-new equipment.
 The broadcast operation returned nearly a year later on June 3, 2011.
 The new operation is under the direction and management of radio industry veteran Paul Lewis (Wishengrad) formerly of WJBR-FM and BSD Information Systems Director, Pat Bush.
 The studio is under final renovations and went back on-air on June 3, 2011 with a Classic/Alternative Rock, Jazz and district/community program formats.
 WMPH shares the 91.7 frequency locally with Drexel University's WKDU to its north, West Chester University's WCUR to its northwest, and WRTI, Dover to its south.